cemremengu/NancyFileUpload/README.md

 This project shows how to implement file uploads with [Nancy], which is "... a lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono".

 I have used this project to experiment with Validation, Model Binding, Error Handling and Unit Tests with [Nancy].
-So the project also shows how to bind complex incoming requests, validate them with FluentValidation, how to provide a custom error handling pipeline and how to do implement full unit tests for Nancy modules.
+So the project also shows how to bind complex incoming requests, validate them with FluentValidation, how to provide a custom error handling pipeline and how to implement full unit tests for Nancy modules.

 ## NancyFileUpload.Web ##